Assignment 2: Clock

 • Make sure you connect to the correct header pins on the Mango Pi header!
 Use your refcard to identify which gpio is where.

 • If you accidentally connect a full 3.3V to a segment LED or transistor base without the protection of a current-limiting resistor, it can fatally damage the component.
-Grab a replacement from the spare parts bin in the lab room or ask us for help in office hours.
+If this fate befalls you, grab a replacement from the spare parts bin in the lab room or ask us for help in office hours.

 Before starting on the extension, be sure you have completed all core tasks, including commit, tag, and push of your completed code.
 This ensures your submit tag is a known good place that can be a fallback if the extension doesn't pan out.